alknopfler/alknopfler.github.io/content/post/go-debug-k8s-skaffold-cloudcode/index.md

 So as you can imagine, with this option as well as the attach to kubernetes pod option, we're able to debug a running pod, and if we change something in code, skaffold will build, deploy the new image to continue the debugging step.
 The combination of both option is the magic to debug on the fly k8s applications or operators.

-Let's see the skaffold configuration to see the options we could use:
+Let's see the skaffold configuration to see the options we can use:

 ## skaffold configuration